chootka/radical-networks/_posts/2015-07-24-Announcing-Radical-Networks.md

   <li>Why does it matter to understand how networks work?</li>
   <li>Why do community networks matter?</li>
   <li>How could free, open local networks benefit people?</li>
-  <li>What can networks be used for other than social networking and commerical use?</li>
+  <li>What can networks be used for other than social networking and commercial use?</li>
 </ul>

 <h3>THEMES</h3>